botpress/botpress/docs/guide/docs/infrastructure/development-pipeline.md

 Let's assume that given a pipeline with three environments, **development**, **staging**, and **production**, there are some changes both on production and staging, and you want to promote staging to production.
 What we want to do is the following:

-1. Create a merge conflict so we can choose what we want in a merge conflict tool.
+1. Merge production into staging which might result in a merge conflict.
-2. Resolve conflicts (i.e., merge staging into production)
+2. Resolve conflicts using any merge conflict tool (e.g., VSCode, Sublime Merge)
 3. Push the results to master so they are deployed to your production environment.

 First, create a branch and sync it with the production environment: